mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Added new looks and feels: FlatLaf Light, FlatLaf IntelliJ, FlatLaf Dark, FlatLaf Darcula
+- Added new looks and feels: FlatLaf Light, FlatLaf IntelliJ, FlatLaf Dark, FlatLaf Darcula, VAqua
 - Added an option to overwrite files only if size differs
 - Display Desktop folder in drive menu (just under home folder)